Whether you like it or not, your business is judged by social media audiences.

 Subconsciously, you’d think Paul’s service offers more value than Pete’s, because it has a larger following and therefore a larger recommendation or approval base.
 We trust the opinions of others, after all.
 The sad fact is, in reality, Paul’s service is as much use as a chocolate teapot, meanwhile poor Pete has dipped out on another prospect.

-Whilst size is certainly not everything – after all, there are plenty of huge social media pages which are quite frankly terrible – growing your social page following should be a key part of your digital marketing strategy.
+Whilst size is certainly not everything – after all, there are plenty of huge social media pages which are quite frankly terrible – increasing social media followers should be a key part of your digital marketing strategy.

 Let’s talk about how to do it.
 Pete, you should listen up, mate.